MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 A better (more scoped) way to kick off the policy processing cycle is by running the `Initiate-LapsPolicyProcessing` cmdlet.

 > [!TIP]
 > Legacy LAPS was built as a Group Policy Client Side Extension (CSE).
-GPO CSEs are loaded and invoked every time there's a GP refresh cycle, so the frequency of the legacy LAPS AD polling cycle was the same as the frequency of the GP refresh cycle.
+GPO CSEs are loaded and invoked every time there's a GP refresh cycle, therefore the frequency of the legacy LAPS AD polling cycle is the same as the frequency of the GP refresh cycle.
 Windows LAPS is not built as a CSE, so its AD polling cycle is hardcoded (once per hour) and is unaffected by the GP refresh cycle.

-### Azure AD password security
+### Azure AD concepts

 When backing up passwords to Azure AD, managed local account passwords are stored on the Azure AD device object.
-For extra protection, the password is encrypted prior to being persisted.
 Windows LAPS authenticates to Azure AD using the Azure AD device identity of the managed device.
+Data stored in Azure AD is highly secure, but for extra protection the password is further encrypted prior to being persisted.
+This extra encryption layer is removed before the password is returned to authorized clients.

 By default retrieval of the clear-text password is limited to members of the Global Admins, Device Admins, and Intune Admins roles.

+### Active Directory concepts

-### Active Directory password security
+#### Active Directory password security

 When backing up passwords to Active Directory, managed local account passwords are stored on the computer object.
 These passwords are secured using two mechanisms.
 The first line of security is the Active Directory access control lists (ACLs) that are configured on the computer object's containing Organizational Unit (OU), and then inherited onto the computer object itself.
 You can specify who can read the various password attributes using the `Set-LapsADReadPasswordPermission` cmdlet.
 (Similarly, you can specify who can read and set the password expiration time attribute using the `Set-LapsADResetPasswordPermission` cmdlet.)

 The second line of password security uses the AD password encryption feature.
 AD password encryption does require that your Active Directory domain is running at Windows Server 2016 Domain Functional Level (DFL) or later.
 Once enabled, the password is first encrypted so that only a specified group (or user) is able to decrypt it.
-This encryption process happens on the managed device itself prior to sending the password to Active Directory.
+The encryption of the password occurs on the managed device itself prior to sending the password to Active Directory.

 > [!IMPORTANT]
 > Microsoft highly recommends that you enable password encryption when storing your Windows LAPS passwords in Active Directory.